Undocumented immigrant faces $1.82 million fine for failing to leave U.S. after 2005 removal order, documents show

 CBS News has reached out to ICE for comment.

-This case represents an enforcement of the civil fines listed under the 1952 Immigration and Nationality Act, which also requires undocumented immigrants to register with the U.S. government.
+This case represents an enforcement of the civil fines listed under the 1952 Immigration and Nationality Act, which also requires undocumented immigrants to register with the U.S. government, according to Michelle Sanchez, the Florida-based immigration attorney representing the Honduran immigrant.

 In February, the Trump administration announced its plans to penalize those living in the U.S. illegally under that immigration act.
 It encompasses a range of regulations but has historically rarely been enforced since its implementation.

-According to Michelle Sanchez, the Florida-based immigration attorney representing the Honduran immigrant, the removal order was issued after the woman failed to show up to a court hearing in 2005.
+According to Sanchez, the removal order was issued after the woman failed to show up to a court hearing in 2005.

 In 2024, Sanchez filed a motion to reopen her client's case and have the removal order lifted, arguing the Honduran woman was eligible to apply for U.S. residency because she had resided in the U.S. for more than 10 years with no criminal record.